 If flying down a zip line or a tandem free-fall through the air appeals to you then be sure to visit any one of the series of parks known as Zip World.

 Zip World Fforest, Penrhyn Quarry and Slate Caverns all offer different opportunities for any member of the family.
 Each park is free to enter – the fees are associated with what you want to do while you’re there.
 All parks are pet friendly with free Wi-Fi and parking.
 Be sure to check ahead for caravan parking in the area you’re planning to go.
 Coffee shops and cafes are on site to relax and wait for the others to join you or just have a drink or a bite to eat during a pause in activities.

 Different parks in the area have various features such as surfing, climbing walls, extreme slides, skate parks, parkour or Via Ferreta.
-Adventure seekers don’t want to miss the Velocity 2 zip line, thought to be the fastest zip line in the world and the longest in the UK or Europe.
+Adventure seekers don’t want to miss the Velocity 2 zip line, the fastest zip line in the world and the longest in the UK or Europe.
 Whizzing through the air at 125 mph is quite a rush by any account!

 There are also options to take expert led adventures in groups of six or more.
 Choose from stand up paddle boarding, mountain biking, coasteering, climbing or gorge walking.

 If you prefer a slower approach there are loads of indoor activities to choose from for all ages and soft play areas for the youngest visitors.